bserem/bserem.github.io/BOA_Session_Drupal_Camp_Greece_2016/README.md

 ---

+### Happy Moments...

+*Me:*
+> I would like JSmin to be available on the server.
+It can be installed with
+`pecl install jsmin`

+*Host:*
+> JSMin has to be compiled for each version of PHP.
+This is possible, but we have to charge this with 60 Euros for 30 minutes of work.

+Note:
+* This happened on a shared server that costs 200e/month
+* I also asked for tmux and global drush...
+* I can host 30 sites for 3 months with 60 euros
+* We live in 2016, I consider a JS compressor a must have!

+---

 ### Path to enlightenment

 If you answered yes on the previous slide, except for the happy and sleep questions, then BOA might interest you.